 Lately, a lot of writers have come to me to validate (or discredit) a lot of nutritional information.
-Leading market publications have asked me to examine the claims against everything from fruit protein powder to just downright fruit.
+Leading market publications have asked me to examine claims about everything from fruit protein powder to just fruit.
 This is mostly because I am vocal about nutritional scare tactics and “research” used to ward off certain foods.
 My perspective is always one of logical and scientific objection, not fear and paranoia.
-While everyone has a bias on some level, I do try to find the balance and see all sides of things.
+While everyone has a bias on some level, I try to find the balance and see all sides of things.

 Did You Know?

 1. I don’t hate the Paleo diet, I just don’t agree with the technical term or religious dogma surrounding it.